ms-iot/content/en-US/win10/samples/I2CPortExpander.md

 Let's start by wiring up the components on the breadboard as shown in the diagram below.

-**Note: Make sure to power off the RPi2 when connecting your circuit.
+**Note: Make sure to power off the RPi2 or RPi3 when connecting your circuit.
 This is good practice to reduce the chance of an accidental short circuit during construction.**

 ![Breadboard connections]({{site.baseurl}}/images/I2CPortExpander/I2cPortExpanderDrawing_bb_750.png)